Do biological molecular machines act as Maxwell's demons?: Theory: Formulation of the problem

-Long story made up for it, that the word 'machine' has several different meanings in most European languages.
-In our context, we understand a machine to be any physical system that enables two other systems to perform work on each other.
-The biological molecular machines are proteins that operate under isothermal conditions, for which the internal energy is clearly divided into the free energy and the bound energy (the entropy multiplied by the temperature), and hence, are referred to as free energy transducers \cite{Hill89}.
-The energy processing pathways in any stationary isothermal machine \cite{Kurz06} are shown in fig.~\ref{fig2}, where the notation of the physical quantities being in use is also explained.
-The thermodynamic variables $X_1$ and $X_2$ may be mechanical -- displacements, electrical -- charges, or chemical -- numbers of distinguished molecules, hence the fluxes $J_1$ and $J_2$ may be velocities and electrical or chemical current intensities.
-The conjugate forces are then the mechanical forces or the differences of electrical or chemical potentials, respectively.
-It is important that the thermodynamic variables to be dimensionless.
-Then, the fluxes are counted in the turnover numbers of the machine per unit time and the reduction ratio $n$ between them can be clearly defined.
+During the stationary isothermal processes, both the free energy and the bound energy remain constant.
+The energy processing pathways in any stationary isothermal machine are shown in Fig.~\ref{fig01}(a), where the role of all the physical quantities being in use is also indicated. $X_i$ denotes the input ($i=1$) and the output ($i=2$) thermodynamic variable, $A_i$ is the conjugate thermodynamic force and the time derivative, $J_i = {\rm d}X_i/{\rm d}t$, is the corresponding flux. $T$ is the temperature and $S$ is the entropy.
+The thermodynamic variables $X_1$ and $X_2$ may be mechanical -- displacements, electrical -- charges, or chemical -- numbers of distinguished molecules, hence the fluxes $J_1$ and $J_2$ may be velocities, or electrical or chemical current intensities, respectively.
+The conjugate forces are then the mechanical forces, or the differences of electrical or chemical potentials (voltages or affinities).

+Machines often work as a gear.
+To clearly specify the transmission ratio $n$ between the fluxes $J_1$ and $J_2$, determining their tight coupling $J_2=nJ_1$, it is important that the thermodynamic variables $X_1$ and $X_2$ be dimensionless.
+Then, the fluxes are counted in the turnover numbers of the machine per unit time and the forces are of energy dimension.
+By convention, the fluxes $J_1$ and $J_2$ are assumed to be of the same sign.
+Then, one system performs work on the other when the forces $A_1$ and $A_2$ are of the opposite sign.
+We assume $J_1, J_2, A_1 > 0$ and $A_2 < 0$ throughout this paper.

-According to the second law of thermodynamics, the net dissipation flux (the internal entropy production rate, multiplied by the temperature), $A_1J_1 + A_2J_2$, must be nonnegative.
+According to the second law of thermodynamics, the net dissipation flux (the internal entropy production rate, multiplied by the temperature) $A_1J_1+ A_2J_2$ must be nonnegative.
 However, it consists of two components.
-The first component, $(A_1 + n A_2)J_1$, realized when the input and output fluxes are tightly coupled and $J_2 = n J_1$, must also be, according to the same law, nonnegative.
-Open to discussion is the sign of the complement $A_2(J_2 - n J_1)$.
+The first component, $(A_1+nA_2)J_1$, achieved when the input and output fluxes are tightly coupled, $J_2=nJ_1$, and the output energy flux $A_2J_2=nA_2J_1$ is completely transmitted between the thermodynamic variables $X_1$ and $X_2$ (see Fig.~\ref{fig01}(a)), must also be, according to the same law, nonnegative.
+Open to discussion is the sign of the complement $A_2(J_2-nJ_1)$ of $(A_1+nA_2)J_1$ to the net dissipation flux $A_1J_1+ A_2J_2$.